 - Training for Drive Team members either through support from a Drive Team mentor and or providing access to external advice and guidance agencies and organisations.

 - Opportunities to network with other Drive Team members either virtually or through network meetings.
 It is hoped that this will support skill development and experience of Drive Team members.

 If you are interested in becoming a member of your academy Drive Team, please carefully read the Drive Team Terms of Reference and the ‘Terms of the role’ at the end of this page before completing the below application form.

 Contributing to the growth and development of a school and seeing tangible improvements in the attainment and well-being of children and young people is a satisfying and important contribution to a local community.

-The role of the Drive Team is to support school improvement working with the Principal to achieve this.
-The team may be made up of representatives from the community, parents, staff and pupils and will work on actions and priorities identified through the RIG.
-Link governors within this group will spend time in schools looking at identified aspect of the school and reporting back to the ARC group, via the RIG using a standard reporting template.
+The role of the Drive Team is to drive forward school improvement within the Trust’s academies by holding the academy Principal to account.
+The group will consist of the school Principal, parent, community, staff members, a co-opted member and the Regional Executive Principal who will attend to provide a quality assurance function.
+Drive Team members will spend time in schools looking at identified aspect of the school and reporting back to the ARC group, using a standard reporting template.
 This does not include making judgements on the quality of teaching.

-Link governors will also engage with pupils through school visits or via the school council and use school visits to look independently at a school without direct intervention from the Principal.
-These visits do not involve making judgements on the quality of teaching.
-This is not a role of a Link governor.
+Drive Team members will also engage with pupils through school visits or via the school council and use school visits to look independently at a school without direct intervention from the Principal.
+These visits do not involve making judgements on the quality of teaching as this is not a role of the Drive Team.

-Under current regulations, successful candidates will be identified as a Governor within the Trust’s Model of Governance and as such will be required to comply with Education Funding Agency (EFA) requirements regarding declaration of Business Interests relevant to your activities and those of any close family members and these details will be published on the Trust’s website.
+Under current regulations, successful candidates will be identified as a Governor within the Trust’s Model of Governance and as such will be required to comply with Education Funding Agency (EFA) requirements regarding declaration of Business Interests relevant to the Drive Team member activities and those of any close family members and these details will be published on the Trust’s website.